Ghost Ships of the Great Lakes

 Sailors claim to see the Bannockburn with skeletons on deck and in portholes manning the ship through a storm.

-One specific encounter happened with the ore freighter, Walter A. Hutchison in the 1940s.
+One encounter happened with the ore freighter, Walter A. Hutchison in the 1940s.
 The crew saw the distinctive Bannockburn a hundred yards away hurtling toward their ship.
-The Hutchison dodged the Bannockburn.
-The Bannockburn ran aground and disappeared.
+The Hutchison dodged the Bannockburn and the Bannockburn ran aground and vanished.

 Erie Board of Trade – Wrecked by a ghost

 Lake Huron also has a ghost ship.
-In Saginaw Bay the 1800’s schooner, the Erie Board of Trade is rumored to still sail.
+The 1800s schooner, the Erie Board of Trade is rumored to sail around Saginaw Bay.

-Unlike other shipwrecks, the Erie Board of Trade’s fate wasn’t doomed by a storm.
-It was wrecked with the help of the supposed ghost of a former crewman.
+Unlike other shipwrecks, a storm didn’t sink the Erie Board of Trade.
+It may have been wrecked by the help of the supposed ghost of a former crewman.

-As the story goes, the ship’s captain sent his crewman onto the mast for a watch in the boatswain’s chair.
-The crew knew the chair was unsafe, and not long afterward, the crewman plummeted to his death.
+As the story goes, the ship’s captain sent a crewman onto the mast for a watch in the boatswain’s chair.
+The crew knew the chair was unsafe.
+But that didn’t stop the captain from sending the crewman to his plummeting death.

 Shortly after, the crew reported seeing their former crewman on deck.
-On one fateful day, after the crew described at port, the tale of his death, the Erie Board of Trade vanished into the waters of Lake Huron.
+Later on a fateful day, the Erie Board of Trade vanished into the cold waters of Lake Huron.